sherwin-dc/ES-synth-cw/README.md

 ### External recording

 A recording of the sound can be taken which is transmitted to a python script and saved as a WAV file.
 Ensure that the correct port (eg `COM5` , `/dev/ttyUSB0` etc) is used in the script and the port is free.
+Recordings are started by pressing the second knob from the right and stopped by pression the rightmost knob.

 https://user-images.githubusercontent.com/59867245/159928676-91e2b35d-6b7a-4b5b-9cfe-44a8f511da63.mp4